 Whether you’re buying or selling a home, neighbors matter.
 In fact, they can make or break a sale.
+Never underestimate the importance of neighbors.

 When you’re trying to sell your home, you make sure everything is in prime condition, inside and out.
 Curb appeal, as we all know, is vital.
 If potential buyers don’t like your home from the outside, they aren’t going to bother going inside.
 But what if you make your home look perfect, and your neighbors aren’t quite so fastidious?
 Their unappealing appearance can tarnish the appeal of your property, negating all your work and making a sale that much harder.